 I reluctantly stopped using conventional antiperspirants and deodorants a couple of years ago because they have too many questionable ingredients for my comfort – like petroleum products, parabens and aluminum.
 While aluminum hasn’t been proven to cause cancer and dementia, I’m a big fan of the precautionary principle, and parabens and other ingredients found in your average tube of antiperspirant are established toxins.
 The switch to natural options eventually led me to making my own deodorant, which also means I’m saving money and reducing waste by reusing my own containers.

-If you want to read more, check out this article.
+If you want to read more on natural deodorants, check out this article on Deodorant Reviews.

 However, I used mainstream antiperspirant long after I switched to organic shampoo, handmade soaps and non-toxic lotions, because the truth is that most less-sketchy deodorant options out there just don’t work very well at keeping you either dry or odour-free.
 And I don’t enjoy being sweaty, or smelly.
 I suspect most people don’t.